Skip to main content

 monkeybusinessimages/iStock/Getty Images Plus/Getty Images

-Gastroesophageal reflux, or GER, is a common condition affecting about half of young infants.
-It peaks between 3 and 4 months and usually resolves by 14 months of age.
-Babies that have GER regurgitate, or spit up, shortly after eating.
+Gastroesophageal reflux, or GER, is a common condition.
+Sometimes referred to as "spitting up," GER affects about half of young infants.
+It peaks between 4 and 5 months and usually resolves by 14 months of age.
+Babies that have GER spit up shortly after eating.
 This happens when stomach contents return up the esophagus and into and out of the mouth.

 Cause of GER in Infants

-• Keep your baby upright at least 20 to 30 minutes after feeding.
-This may result in less reflux than when babies recline in an infant seat.
+• Keep your baby upright for 20 to 30 minutes after feeding.
+This may result in less reflux than when babies lay down immediately after feeding.

-• If you use infant formula, talk with your baby’s doctor about switching to a thickened formula or one with protein that is already broken down or “predigested."
+• If you use infant formula, talk with your baby’s doctor about switching to a thickened formula or to a specialty formula.

 Kids Eat Right content is brought to you by the Academy of Nutrition and Dietetics Foundation, the only charitable organization devoted exclusively to supporting nutrition and dietetics professionals.
 Because the Foundation relies solely on donations to thrive, the success and impact of its programs and services is directly attributed to the generous support of donors.